avaika/interview/README.md

     3. How to save a process from OOM?
 2. File descriptors:
     1. Root partition is out of space.
 How are you going to fix it?
     2. apache log ate all the space.
-How to clean up the space without restart?
+How to clean up the space without apache restart?
     3. How to find which files are used by process?
 3. File permissions:
     1. passwd is able to write data to `-rw-r----- 1 root shadow /etc/shadow` without `sudo`.
 How does it work?